FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Terminology/Defense & Control/The 3-2-1 Backup Rule.md

 ---
-aliases: [The 3-2-1 Rule]
+aliases: [The 3-2-1 Rule, The 3 2 1 Backup Rule, The 3 2 1 Rule]
 date created: Monday, 8.
 December 2025, 10:12
 date modified: Monday, 8.
-December 2025, 11:12
+December 2025, 18:12
 ---

 # The 3-2-1 Backup Rule
-Ransomware targets backups first, so having multiple backups is important.
+[Ransomware](../Attacks/Malware/Ransomware.md) targets backups first, so having multiple backups is important.
 Don’t keep a backup just on your computer.

 > [!info] The 3-2-1 rule.
 > - **3** copies of data.